-During the 13-week semester, which follows the practicum, students take one French language and two upper-division courses in the social sciences and the humanities intended to provide windows into a wide variety of topics, such as French history, identity, visual culture, literature, politics and economics in relation to a broader European civilization, and to the United States.
+During the 13-week semester, which follows the practicum, students take one French language and two upper division content courses in the social sciences and the humanities intended to provide windows into a wide variety of topics, such as French history, identity, visual culture, literature, politics and economics in relation to a broader European civilization, and to the United States.
+Students also have the option of adding on a 2.0 UC quarter (1.33 semester) unit Directed Study course, which meets for a total of ten hours over the course of the semester.

-Graduating seniors may request a third upper-division content course at time of registration if they need a third content course to satisfy graduation requirements.
+Graduating seniors may request a third content course at time of registration if they need a third content course to satisfy graduation requirements.
 These requests will be granted on a space-available basis.
 Important: If a student's request for a third content course is granted, the student will be required to carry the load throughout the semester.
 No drops will be allowed after students have received confirmation that they have been assigned a third content course.

-Registration for upper-division content courses takes place pre-departure.
+Registration for content courses takes place pre-departure.
 Students receive an electronic message prompting them to register on the UC Paris website's registration page.
 Students are strongly encouraged to study the course syllabi carefully when making their selections.
 During registration, they will indicate their first four choices on the registration form.
 Since class space is limited, courses are assigned on a first-come, first-served basis.
 While every effort is made to grant students their first two choices, students may be assigned a third or fourth choice based on availability.
 Students receive their course assignments during on-site academic orientation.
 Due to the unique nature of the program (faculty is hired and course materials are ordered based on enrollments), adding or dropping courses is not an option.
 There is no "shopping" period.

-The fall semester French language courses meet three days per week for ninety-minute class sessions.
+The fall 2016 semester French language courses meet two days per week for two-hour class sessions with a series of three excursions (two to three hours each) that will take place at various points throughout the semester term.
 At the end of the fall semester students will have completed 6.0 UC quarter (4 semester) units of French language.

-The upper-division content courses meet either once or twice a week for a total of three hours.
+The content courses meet two days per week for one-and-a half-hour class sessions.
 At the end of the semester students will have completed 5.0 UC quarter (3.33 semester) units for each content course.